astroumd/lmtoy/examples/lmtoy_reduce.md

       lmtar /tmp/irc.tar 79447 79448

-Since typically an observation is at least two OBSNUM's (cal and map), the user is responsible to fine all the correct OBSNUM's.
+Since typically an observation is at least two OBSNUM's (cal and map), the user is responsible to find all the correct OBSNUM's.

 The command **lmtls** reports a simple pattern matching to find potential OBSNUMs's, e.g.